odiseoteam/SyliusBlogPlugin/README.md

 ## Description

-This plugin add blog features to the Sylius ecommerce framework.
+This is a Sylius Plugin that add blog features to your store.
 It uses the [OdiseoBlogBundle](https://github.com/odiseoteam/OdiseoBlogBundle) Symfony bundle.

-Now supporting Sylius 1.4+ with Symfony 4 + Flex structure.

 Features:

 * Articles and article categories, both translatables.

 * Multi images for articles.

 * This plugin comes with fixtures.

-* [NEW] Comments and comment replies.
+* Comments and comment replies.
 Comments can be made as ShopUser or as guest.

-Screenshots:
+Support Sylius version 1.3+.

 <img src="https://github.com/odiseoteam/SyliusBlogPlugin/blob/master/screenshot_1.png" alt="Blog admin" width="80%">
 <img src="https://github.com/odiseoteam/SyliusBlogPlugin/blob/master/screenshot_2.png" alt="Blog admin" width="80%">